bduggan/raku-jupyter-kernel/README.md

 ![autocomplete](https://user-images.githubusercontent.com/58956/29986517-c6a2020e-8f31-11e7-83da-086ad18bc662.gif)

-This is a pure-Perl 6 implementation of a Perl 6 kernel for Jupyter notebooks.
+This is a pure Raku implementation of a Raku kernel for Jupyter notebooks.

 Jupyter notebooks provide a web-based (or console-based) REPL for running code and serializing input and output.